You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 New VAT Requirements For All Importers of Services in Kenya

-Are you paying VAT on imported services?
-Sections 10 & 12 of the VAT Act (2013) guides VAT on imported services.
+Are you paying VAT for imported services?
+Sections 10 and 12 of the VAT Act (2013) guide VAT on imported services.
 Early this year, the VAT Act was amended to include all importers of services to be responsible for VAT on imported services.
-Therefore, persons responsible for accounting for VAT on imported services are either:
+Therefore, persons responsible for accounting for VAT on imported services are:

 1. Registered for VAT, or